krokedil/afterpay-nordics-for-woocommerce/README.txt

 == Changelog ==

+= 0.6.1 		- 2018.05.09 =
+* Tweak			- Improved messaging to customer in checkout when purchase (Authorize request) is denied by AfterPay.
+* Tweak			- Display get address form even if AfterPay isn't the selected payment gateway.

 = 0.6.0 		- 2018.04.29 =
 * Feature       - Add support for recurring payments (for invoice) via WooCommerce Subscriptions.
 * Tweak         - Store AfterPay customer number in WooCommerce order.